Thermodynamic Formalism for Quantum Channels: Entropy, Pressure, Gibbs channels and generic properties

 A recent paper by T. Benoist, M. Fraas, Y. Pautrat, and C. Pellegrini is our starting point.
 They considered the case where $L$ was the identity.

 Under some mild assumptions on the quantum channel $\phi_L$ we analyze the eigenvalue property for $\phi_L$ and we define entropy for such channel.
-For a fixed $\mu$ (the {\it a priori} measure) and for a given an Hamiltonian $H: M_k \to M_k$ we present a variational principle of pressure (associated to such $H$) and relate it to the eigenvalue problem.
+For a fixed $\mu$ (the \textit{a priori} measure) and for a given a Hamiltonian $H: M_k \to M_k$ we present a version of the Ruelle Theorem: a variational principle of pressure (associated to such $H$) related to an eigenvalue problem for the Ruelle operator.
 We introduce the concept of Gibbs channel.

-We also show that for a fixed $\mu$ (with more than one point in the support) the set of $L$ such that it is $\Phi$-Erg (also irreducible) for $\mu$ is a generic set.
+We also show that for a fixed $\mu$ (with more than one point in the support) the set of $L$ such that it is $\phi$-Erg (also irreducible) for $\mu$ is a generic set.

-We describe a related process $X_n$, $n\in \mathbb{N}$, taking values on the projective space $ P(\C^k)$ and analyze the question of existence of invariant probabilities.

-We also consider an associated process $\rho_n$, $n\in \mathbb{N}$, with values on $D_k$ ($D_k$ is the set of density operators).
-Via the barycenter we associate the invariant probabilities mentioned above with the density operator fixed for $\phi_L$.
+We describe a related process $X_n$, $n\in \mathbb{N}$, taking values on the projective space $ P(\C^k)$ and analyze the question of the existence of invariant probabilities.
+We also consider an associated process $\rho_n$, $n\in \mathbb{N}$, with values on $\mathcal{D}_k$ ($\mathcal{D}_k$ is the set of density operators).
+Via the barycenter, we associate the invariant probability mentioned above with the density operator fixed for $\phi_L$.